bbc/accessibility-news-and-you/accessibility-news-and-testers.md

 0. View the feature with **text resized to 200%**.
 Can all elements in the feature still be seen?
 Go to the browser preferences and set the font size to the largest default setting.

+0. View the feature with the **page zoomed to 200%**.
+Can all elements in the feature still be seen?
+To zoom the page on Mac, press 'CMD and +'.

 0. Does the design use **icons**?
 Meaning should not just be conveyed with icons/images, do the icons have off-screen (visually hidden) text so users of assistive technology don't miss out?
 Check by inspecting the element in the web browser or with a screen reader.

 0. **Manually check the heading order**.
 Do the [heading](http://www.bbc.co.uk/guidelines/futuremedia/accessibility/html/headings.shtml) and the heading order actually make sense?
 If working on a **foreign language site**, use Google Translate to check what the headers actually say.
 You can use a tool such as the [Web Developer](https://chrome.google.com/webstore/detail/web-developer/bfbameneiokkgbdmiekhjnmfkcnldhhm) add-on for Chrome or Firefox.
 (Under ‘Information’ select ‘View Document Outline’ - This will show you the heading structure for the selected page.)